-Each year, Feds recognizes student leaders on the University of Waterloo campus through the Feds Leadership Awards.
+Feds, the Graduate Student Association (GSA), and the Office of the President (OTP) are recognizing student leaders at the University of Waterloo through the President, Feds, and GSA Leadership Awards.
 Recipients of the awards will have demonstrated exemplary leadership skills in various ways at the University of Waterloo and/or in the surrounding community.

 - Leadership in a student leadership position(s) in the Federation of Students;